HorstBaerbel/GBA-image-tools/vid2h.md

 | 71                   | Image data is compressed using DXTV                             |
 | 128 (ORed w/ type)   | Final compression / processing step on data                     |

-Thus a processing chain could be `50,65,188` meaning `8-bit deltas, RLE, LZ77 10 (final step)`.
+Thus a processing chain could be `50, 65, 188` meaning `8-bit deltas, RLE, LZ77 10 (final step)`.
 A chain of DXVT + LZ10 is a good fit for video.

 ## Decompression on GBA

 An example for a small video player (no audio) can be found in the [gba](gba) subdirectory.

-## TODO
+## Todo

 * Much faster DXTV decompression
 * Improve DXTV compression (Cluster-fit DXT block compression + still 2-3 unused bits per block)